Alex-Karapetkov/MS-Power-Platform-Parking-Solution/README.md

-# powerapps_parking_solution
+# Microsoft Power Platform Parking Solution
-A Microsoft Power Platform project featuring Dataverse tables, Canvas and Model-Driven apps, Power automate, and Power BI analytics to streamline parking management for educational institutions.
+As part of Microsoft’s Power Up Challenge, I developed a parking management solution for Contoso High School using Power Platform.
+The project included a Dataverse data model, a model-driven app for submitting parking requests, a tablet-friendly canvas app for logging inspections, a Power Automate flow to confirm requests via email, and a Power BI report to analyze parking trends and identify unauthorized usage.
+This end-to-end solution highlights my skills in app development, automation, and data visualization with Power Platform.
-Click here for a video walkthrough of the solution: https://drive.google.com/file/d/18c9QIrD3Tnj_OdAXgD6lnMhzBq38UI0K/view?usp=drive_link
+Click here for a video walkthrough of the solution: [https://youtu.be/x3H_bk6jDF8](url)